The Fraser Family Album

 Robert Charles Hatten (1834-71) was the eldest son of Robert Hayward Hatten and the eldest brother of George Nelson Hatten above.
 Like them he was a farmer and lived at Thelnetham, Suffolk.
 Thelnetham was the home village of Edmund Gonville who in 1348 founded Gonville and Caius College, Cambridge, the same college where Charles William Hatten above was a scholar over the period 1857-65.
 Robert Charles married Mary Nunn Bishop in Wattisham in 1860.
 Full details of his family are here.

-The Poppy Family
+The Poppy and Potts Families

 The Poppy family are descended from Christopher Hatten (1725-1825), who lived to 100 years and 10 months!
 He was the elder brother of my ancestor William Hatten (1727-1804).